Last Updated on

 - ph 8-14 is alkaline soil (14 being very alkaline)

-First we need to understand why they change color and what causes it?
+First, we need to understand why they change colour and what causes it?

-Hydrangeas change color because of the type of soil there are growing in, in general alkaline soils produce pink/mauve flowers and acidic soils produce blue flowers.
+Hydrangeas change colour because of the type of soil there are growing in, in general, alkaline soils produce pink/mauve flowers and acidic soils produce blue flowers.

-They turn blue because of a natural element in the soil called aluminum that when the hydrangea take up from the soil turn the flowers blue.
-Acid soils tend to have higher level of aluminium in the soil and so the flowers are blue.
+They turn blue because of a natural element in the soil called aluminium that when the hydrangea takes up from the soil turn the flowers blue.
+Acid soils tend to have a higher level of aluminium in the soil and so the flowers are blue.
 Acidic soils are around ph4.5-5

-How to change the color of you hydrangea
+How to change the colour of your hydrangea

 Checking the PH level of the soil to determine if it is acid or alkaline

-First you should check the PH of the soil (unless you have hydrangeas all ready which have flowered as you will not if the soil id acidic or alkaline by the flower color)
+First, you should check the PH of the soil (unless you have hydrangeas all ready which have flowered as you will not if the soil is acidic or alkaline by the flower colour)